Tio-Joca/html-and-css-practices/README.md

 # Webpages practices

-First of all, thank for read this message.
+First of all, thank you for read this message.
 I'm so glad to share this repository with you.

 This repository was created to maintain and share my studies and pratices about HTML and CSS.
 The pages created here was based in my studies using HTML and CSS: desing and build websites, written by Jon Duckett.